TJVering/EDUGraphAPI/README.md

 **HandleAdalExceptionAttribute**

-The **AuthenticationHelper** expose lots of methods of return access token or instance of a service client.
-Almost all of these methods invode **[AuthenticationContext.AcquireTokenSilentAsync](https://msdn.microsoft.com/en-us/library/mt473642.aspx)** internally.
-In most time, **AcquireTokenSilentAsyn** ccould get the access token successfully, as tokens are cached in the database by ADALTokenCache.
+The **AuthenticationHelper** class exposes lots of methods of return access token or instance of a service client.
+Most of these methods invoke **[AuthenticationContext.AcquireTokenSilentAsync](https://msdn.microsoft.com/en-us/library/mt473642.aspx)** internally.
+In most time, **AcquireTokenSilentAsyn** could get the access token successfully, as tokens are cached in the database by **ADALTokenCache**.

-In some case, like the cached token is expired or a new resource token is requested. **AcquireTokenSilentAsyn** will thrown **AdalException**. **HandleAdalExceptionAttribute** was create to handle **AdalException**, and navigate the user to the authentication endpoint to get new tokens.
+In some situations, like the cached token is expired or a new resource token is requested. **AcquireTokenSilentAsyn** will thrown **AdalException**. **HandleAdalExceptionAttribute** was create to handle **AdalException**, and navigate the user to the authentication endpoint to get a new token.

 In some case, we will redirect the user directly to the authentication endpoint by invoking: